 Note: The version of Clover that is used is quite old.
 Recent versions of Clover do not seem to work as well.
-I had a lot of difficulty in finding a version that worked as expected and showed all the .EFI files, etc. The format of the config.plist has also changed over time and seems to be quite inconsistent between versions.
+I had a lot of difficulty in finding a version that works correctly and shows all the .EFI files, etc. The format of the config.plist has also changed over time and seems to be quite inconsistent between versions.
 If you are tempted to use a later version of Clover, you may experience some difficulty!

 e.g. For an orange theme, the folder inside the .pkg file will be named 'orange' and there is usually an icons folder below it: e.g. the correct path structure for a theme called 'orange' is: